You want a beginner drum set for you or your child and you don’t want to spend a lot of money?

 From that perspective the Gammon junior drum set is an amazing option: very little money for as much quality as you can get on the junior drum set market.

 Since at this point it’s all about building motivation and enthusiasm, the Gammon drum set will give your child anything he/she needs for that: a kit that can take years of hard blows, a nice color and a decent sound.

 Gammon Junior Drum Set

 Gammon Junior Deals

-It’s not Black Friday yet, but you can have the Gammon junior kit for a good chunk less $ as an Amazon Warehouse deal.
+In best Cyber Monday manner, you can get the Gammon junior kit in both black and blue (great for boys) for a good bit less $ as an Amazon Warehouse deal.

 The Gammon drum set assembly tutorial

 You’re finally not sure about how to assemble this kit?
 Right out of the box, the many parts may seem daunting.
 But actually, it’s not difficult at all.
 You’ll see…

 (Even though this tutorial is shot with a junior drum set, the procedure is the same for the Gammon adult kit.)

 I hope this Gammon drum set review was helpful to you.
 If so and if you should decide to buy a Gammon drum set, please consider doing so via one of the links or buttons on this page.
 It won’t cost you a cent more, but I’d receive a commission and you’d reward me for the care and efforts I invest into each of the reviews on this site.
 If you want to know why I don’t make products appear any better than they really are, please refer to my affiliate disclosure.